LIMUNIMI/MusicSoundEmotions/Readme.md

 ### API

 To use this code into your own, just install it with pip:
 `pip install --ignore-requires-python git+https://github.com/LIMUNIMI/MusicSoundEmotions.git`

-Youcan perform feature extraction using `python -m music_sound_emotions.features`.
+You can perform feature extraction using `python -m music_sound_emotions.features`.

 You can perform the experiments using `python -m music_sound_emotions.experiments`.

 You can run one single experiment using `python -m music_sound_emotions.validation tune_and_validate --label=<LABEL> --p=<P>`, where:

-  * `P` must be float between 0 and 1 and corresponds to how much of IADS is added with PMEmo
+- `P` must be float between 0 and 1 and corresponds to how much of IADS is added with PMEmo
-  * `LABEL` must be one of `AroMN`, `ValMN`, `AroSD`, `ValSD` and correspond to Arousal/Valence mean/standard deviation.
+- `LABEL` must be one of `AroMN`, `ValMN`, `AroSD`, `ValSD` and correspond to Arousal/Valence mean/standard deviation.